TomerFi/alexa_skill_ask_my_pc/README.md

 The end result will be something like: *https://mydomainname.whatever:443/askmypc*</br>
 This is your endpoint url, write it down and lets set up our skill interface.

+##### Configuring summary
+If you made it here, you now have:
+- A router configured to forward all incoming requests with the port 443 to your web server.
+- A fully working static named web server that accepts and handles requests in https protocol with port 443 and presents a self-signed certificate.
+- A url pattern mapped to a servlet class for handling all requests.
+- An endpoint url which will direct request from all over the world to your web server.

+If only some or none of the above sounds familiar to you, you might want to go back to the appropriate section before continuing to skill creating section.

 ### Creating our skill
 #### Setting up a skill interface with alexa